 But before we get into that, what should personal development goals be and why do they matter?

 There’s no one-size-fits-all way of thinking about setting personal development goals- it’s entirely down to your preference and what works for you.
 Whether you already have a specific goal you’re working towards or you’re looking to develop a new skill, you can choose what your goal is and how to approach it.
+Hopefully, you have a workplace that supports you in identifying it as well.

 So why does personal development matter?
 Bear with me here, but it’s less about what you’re developing and more so about how you feel when you’re achieving something.
 That is the definition of personal development.